AndyObtiva/glimmer-dsl-swt/README.md

 It is a graphics `Image` object (not a widget), but is used used in setting the `image` property on `label` and `background_image` on `composite` (and subclasses)

 Glimmer recently included **EXPERIMENTAL** gif animation support for the `background_image` property on `composite' since SWT does not support animation by default.
+On Windows, it only works inside composites nested under standard shells, not ones that have the SWT styles :on_top or :no_trim

 Learn more about images in general at this SWT Image guide: https://www.eclipse.org/articles/Article-SWT-images/graphics-resources.html